Bsrat Mezghebe, NY

 Critically Acclaimed Writer

 Bsrat is on her second life.
-After working as a consultant on World Bank and U.S. government-funded projects in Eastern Europe, the Middle East, and Africa, she is now getting her MFA in Creative Writing at New York University and working on her first novel.
+After working as a consultant on projects funded by the World Bank and United States government in Eastern Europe, the Middle East, and Africa, she is now getting her MFA in Creative Writing at New York University and working on her first novel.
 She is happiest at a concert, over a plate of Thai food, and with her nose in a book.
 Raised in Washington, DC and residing in Brooklyn, Bsrat feels at home in many different places.

 As a Story Terrace writer, Bsrat interviews customers and turns their life stories into books.
 Get to know her better by reading her autobiographical anecdote below.